UniqueNetwork/unique_docs/docs/about/network-features/sponsoring.md

 Then, we carry out the steps below to demonstrate how the balances are changed after transactions and who pays for these transactions in different scenarios.

-1. Alice creates a new collection (e.g. with id 977).
+1. Alice creates a new collection (e.g., with ID 977).
 Creating a collection costs about 2 UNQ.
 The Alice balance is still `998 UNQ`.

 2. Then Alice mints a new token.
 This costs 0.091 UNQ. **Alice balance** is `997.9090 UNQ` after minting one new token.